wn9237/rest_spec/markdowns/resources/subscribedsku.md

 # subscribedSku resource type

 Only the read operation is supported on subscribed SKUs; create, update, and delete are not supported.
 Query filter expressions are not supported.
 Inherits from [DirectoryObject].

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",